Anduin2017/WtfPowerShell/Space.md

 return $aAndB;
 ```

 Which outputs `False`.
+Very correct.

-But make that command to two lines.
+Now make that command to two lines.

 ```powershell
 $a = $true;